mattsteeldue/vforth-next/README.md

 I implemented an ASSEMBLER vocabulary with notation as explained in Wiki pages <https://github.com/mattsteeldue/forth-next/wiki>.
 This ASSEMBLER provides Z80N extension op-codes.

-The Wiki byedddin this repository is getting some shape, I suggesto to pay a visit.
+The Wiki in this repository is getting some shape, I suggesto to pay a visit.